Primeness of alternating virtual links: Lassos, lasso diagrams, and lasso numbers

-\begin{proof} Let $G\subset S^2$ denote the underlying graph of $V$, and denote the vertex set of $G$ by $P$.
-Construct a planar graph $\Gamma\subset S^2$ as follows.
-Place one vertex at each classical crossing of $V$ and one in the interior of each component of $S^2\setminus\setminus G$.
-Each classical crossing $c$ of $V$ lies on the boundary of four components of $S^2\setminus\setminus G$; construct an edge from $c$ to the vertex in each of these four components.
-Each edge $e$ of $G$ is incident to two components of $S^2\setminus\setminus G$; construct an edge $\alpha$ between the vertices in these components, such that $\alpha\cap G$ consists of a single point in $e$.
-Now choose a spanning tree $T$ for $\Gamma$, and take a regular neighborhood $X'$ of $T$ in $S^2$.
-The disk $X'\subset S^2$ intersects $V$ generically and contains all classical crossings in $V$ but no virtual crossings.
-Thus, $X'$ is a lasso for $V$ (not necessarily acceptable). \end{proof}
+\begin{proof} Construct a planar graph $G\subset S^2$ as follows.
+Place one vertex at each classical crossing of $V$ and one in the interior of each component of $S^2\cut V$.
+Each classical crossing $c$ of $V$ lies on the boundary of three or four components of $S^2\cut V$; construct an edge from $c$ to the vertex in each of these components.
+Each edge $e$ of $V$ is incident to two components of $S^2\cut V$; construct an edge $\alpha$ between the vertices in these components, such that $\alpha\cap V$ consists of a single point in the interior of $e$.
+Now choose a spanning tree $T$ for $G$, and take a regular neighborhood $\nu T$ of $T$ in $S^2$.
+The disk $\nu T\subset S^2$ intersects $V$ generically and contains all classical crossings in $V$ but no virtual crossings.
+Thus, $\nu T$ is a lasso for $V$ (not necessarily acceptable). \end{proof}